arnavkamra14/cse15l-lab-reports/Week 5/lab-report-3-week-5.md

 ```
 **Why It's Useful:**
 * The `-M` option for `less` shows a lot more information about the file when reading it
-* The manual of the option describes it to be similar to the `more` command.
+* The option's manual describes it to be similar to the `more` command.

 **Command 2.2**
 ```